-On October 16, 2014, the parties filed another stipulation, this time regarding attorneys' fees and costs.
-The parties have stipulated that Petitioner's counsel should receive a lump sum of \$23,315.97, in the form of a check payable to Petitioner and Petitioner's counsel.
+On October 16, 2014, the parties filed a stipulation regarding attorneys' fees and costs.
+The parties have stipulated that Petitioner's counsel should receive a total of \$18,800.00 (to be divided among several firms where Petitioner's counsel worked during the pendency of this matter).
 This amount represents a sum to which Respondent does not object.
-In addition, and in compliance with General Order #9, Petitioner has represented that she did not incur any reimbursable costs in proceeding on this petition.
+In compliance with General Order #9, Petitioner has represented that she did not incur any reimbursable costs in proceeding on this petition.

 I approve the requested amount for attorneys' fees and costs as reasonable.
-Accordingly, an award of \$23,315.97 should be made in the form of a check payable jointly to Petitioner and Petitioner's counsel, Anne Toale, Esq.
+Accordingly, (a) an award of \$1,600.00 should be made in the form of a check payable jointly to Petitioner, Petitioner's counsel (Andrew Downing, Esq.) and Rhodes, Hieronymus, Jones, Tucker & Gable; (b) an award of \$14,800.00 should be made in the form of a check payable jointly to Petitioner, Petitioner's counsel (Andrew Downing, Esq.) and Hennelly & Steadman PLC; and (c) an award of \$2,400.00 should be made in the form of a check payable jointly to Petitioner, Petitioner's counsel (Andrew Downing, Esq.) and Van Cott & Talamante PLLC.
 In the absence of a motion for review filed pursuant to RCFC Appendix B, the clerk of the court SHALL ENTER JUDGMENT in accordance with the terms of the parties' stipulation.